gearbx/webplow/README.md

-# WebPlow - a CLI web crawler.
+# WebPlow
-## Intro
 WebPlow is a CLI web crawler.
 It has the following features:
-  - urls to search are specified by input parameter and / or standard input.
+  - urls to search are specified by input parameter and / or standard input
   - configurable local proxy usage support
   - configurable delay between requests
   - configurable search max depth